 The ready availability cloud services has allowed users to experiment with new tools.
-But ease use is also creating new problems for vendors and CIOs alike.
-The term "SaaS fatigue" -- used by cloud vendors to describe the difficulty selling their products to oversubscribed SaaS customers -- increasingly describes how users feel, according to Darren Chait, co-founder and COO at Hugo, a meeting notes service.
+But ease of use is also creating new problems for vendors and CIOs alike.
+The term "SaaS fatigue" -- used by cloud vendors to describe the difficulty of selling their products to oversubscribed SaaS customers -- increasingly describes how users feel, according to Darren Chait, co-founder and COO at Hugo, a meeting notes service.

 As organizations roll out more software each year for employees to adopt, it's getting harder to get workforce buy-in.
 "Gone are the days when a CIO can demand adoption and usage of software," Chait said.
 "Now, there's very much an internal sales process that needs to occur before a tool is adopted."

 CIO strategy No. 5: Standardized public cloud architecture is coming

 Many executives believe that cloud services will continue to accelerate in 2019.
 One of the biggest challenges CIOs face as the shift to cloud continues is identifying ways to adapt existing business processes and IT infrastructure to the cloud with the least cost and disruption to employees.
 Help is on the way, according to Merrick Olives, managing partner at Candid Partners, a cloud consulting service.

 "The next big thing for cloud will be automation of DevOps and automated standardization of public cloud architectural patterns by use case," Olives said.

 Automation will help address issues facing the cloud industry such as scarcity of skills, awareness and understanding of the client base, and the integration of people, process, and technology aspects of cloud enablement.
 But CIOs should prepare for roadblocks due to internal resistance to change and a "do it ourselves" mentality, Olives said.